 As you’ve probably already gathered, Alor is an absolute paradise for photographers, whether you are experienced or just a beginner.
 The extensive variety of sites means that it is a haven for macro and wide-angle alike, whether you are after a rare rhinopia, big pelagics, or just amazingly beautiful reefs…it is all there for the (photograph-)taking.

 The local children will give you another great “photo op” as they often dive down to meet scuba divers on their safely stop, wearing their unique looking home-made goggles.
 The children love posing for the shot, but they enjoy even more to see the result in your camera.
-I hope I have managed to convince you that the Alor Archipelago is indeed an incredible destination, as it is one region I personally love.
+I hope I have managed to convince you that the Alor Archipelago is an incredible destination.

 However, not all highlights of Alor lie beneath the surface of the water.
 Even though we all love spending time in or under the water, we still have to come up.
 Thankfully, Alor has plenty of “above water wonders” waiting for us.

 Read about these in Part Two of this blog.
 Book your cabin with us now for this amazing itinerary, as we currently have few spaces left.
 We are happy to answer any questions you may have about the Alor underwater wonders route: firstname.lastname@example.org.
 As you’ve probably already gathered, Alor is a paradise for photographers, whether you prefer wide-angle or macro, or even if you’re just beginning.